Medically reviewed by Drugs.com. Last updated on May 4, 2021.

 - Muscle weakness

-Because rickets softens the growth plates at the ends of a child's bones, it can cause skeletal deformities such as:
+Because rickets softens the areas of growing tissue at the ends of a child's bones (growth plates), it can cause skeletal deformities such as:

 - Bowed legs or knock knees